 The website is https://www.rideludzirnavas.lv/lv/atpūta_pie_ezera

-Here is a list of places that I compiled that are worthy of your attention:
+Here are some places worthy of your attention:

-Photos depicting Art Nouvea(Jugendstil) Hotel Neiburgs exterior facade and interior
+Photos depicting Art Nouveau(Jugendstil) Hotel Neiburgs exterior facade and interior

 Not noisy unlike others in the Old Town.See www.neiburgs.com